SSG-143/linux-security-homelab/README.md

 # 🛡️ Linux Security Homelab

-> *A hands-on cybersecurity and system administration project — built from scratch on a real machine.*
+> *A self-hosted Linux server, configured and hardened from the ground up — not a tutorial clone, but a real box I run, break, monitor, and fix.*

 <br>